Use the built-in interfaces included in the java.util.function package such as Predicate, Consumer, Function, and Supplier.

 round(5.4, 3.8, (d1, d2) -> Math.round(d1, d2));

-This interface, unlike Function, has only one default method:
+, has only one default method:

 default <V> BiFunction<T, U, V> andThen(Function<? super R, ? extends V> after)

-That returns a composed function that first applies the function that calls andThen to its input, to finally apply the function represented by the argument to the result.
+to its input, to finally apply the function represented by the argument to the result.

-This interface also has less primitive versions than Function.
-It only has the versions that take generic types as arguments and return int, long and double primitive types, with the naming convention ToXXXBiFunction, where XXX is the primitive type.
+primitive types, with the naming convention ToXXXBiFunction, where XXX is the primitive type.

-For example, here's the definition of ToIntBiFunction:
+For example, here's the definition of ToIntBiFunction

 @FunctionalInterface